Um, 5 minutes hands-on time for a loaf of bread? Please. That's nothing. Nothing short of a miracle.

 It's no longer difficult to find a decent loaf of proper rye bread.
 This homemade beauty is surprisingly easy to make, milder than most, and doesn't require any yeast.

 Who doesn't love Jewish rye bread?
-The not-so-secret secret behind this recipe is the brilliant inclusion of onions and caraway seeds in the starter, resulting in a far more complex and nuanced taste.
+The not-so-secret secret behind this recipe is the brilliant inclusion of onions and caraway seeds in the starter for a far more complex taste.

 And you thought those perfect swirls of cinnamon raisin awesomeness were something you could only get in store-bought loaf.
 This recipe dispels that myth.